-The first the Talz knew of the arrival of the Empire was the rolling thunder and flash of lightning as the clouds broke were torn apart, and large grey rocks began falling from the sky.
+The first that the Talz knew of the arrival of the Empire was the rolling thunder and flash of lightning as the clouds broke and were torn apart, and large grey rocks began falling from the sky.
 Instead of crashing, these rocks landed smoothly with a strange growling noise, and parts of them released white demons holding black sticks that spat fire at everything they saw.
 Many Talz died, despite the fact that they are a gentle, peaceful species, with the Imperials killing all those around the landing field before fanning out to secure the drop zone for the construction teams.
-An Imperial Army garrison was built, along with a prefabricated town for the Imperial workers who helped oversee the slave labour force in the mines.
+An Imperial Army garrison was built, along with a prefabricated town for the Imperial workers who helped oversee the slave labor force in the mines.

-The system was stricken from the Galactic Register of planets shortly after the Galactic Empire took control of the planet, in order to use the hard working, peaceful Talz as slave labour for the many industrial plants and mines that litter the surface.
-Due to the timing of the world's discovery, the Empire did not log the existence of the Talz or the location of its home system, not wanting to be burdened by the Senate regulations relating to the treatment and handling of primitive sentients.
+The system was stricken from the Galactic Register of planets shortly after the Galactic Empire took control of the planet, in order to use the hard-working, peaceful Talz as slave labor for the many industrial plants and mines that litter the surface.
+Due to the timing of the world's discovery, the Empire did not log the existence of the Talz or the location of its home system, not wanting to be burdened by Senate regulations relating to the treatment and handling of primitive sentients.
 Even after the Empire had firmly entrenched itself, they kept the mines on Alzoc III and the enslaved Talz a closely guarded secret.
 As a result, Talz are rarely ever encountered off their homeworld and those that do make it offworld are often captured, only to be sent back.

 The Talz miners were poorly fed and mistreated, with the local Imperial commanders not caring how many died so long as the mineral quotas from the mines were fulfilled in time for the bulk freighters that arrived monthly, loading the refined materials onboard to take them to the factories and shipyards of the more industrialized Core Worlds.